 When did King Saul die?

 Fully convinced that he is God’s chosen and anointed one.
-The king loses what was most important: his connection with God.
+The king loses what is most important: his connection with God.
 In all his actions up to this point, Saul wanted to serve the Lord and fulfill his word.
 Out of a desire to destroy the Philistines, the enemies of the chosen people, he brings sacrifice and imposes a ban on the people from eating.
 The same zeal for God causes him to keep Amalek’s flocks, to be sacrificed to the God of the covenant.

-What did Saul believed about himself?
+What did Saul believe about himself?

 Up to this point, Saul has had no regard for himself or his self-interest.
 The biblical text shows that divine interest almost always took precedence.
 By comparison, it can be said that King Saul erred in wanting to serve God.
 While King David sinned by following only his interests.

 Saul started to believe that HE is God’s unique tool, that he is the chosen one.
 Him and no other.
 In wanting to fulfill God’s word, King Saul loses his connection with the Lord.
 Humility is replaced by pride, obedience by self-righteousness, and love by hatred.
 So his covetousness, devoid of humility, compliance, and love, though directed towards God, ultimately leads him to sin.

 If you enjoyed our article, please check out our Bible Trivia section for a Quiz about Saul’s life.
 Thank you!
 Have a good day!
 Also, I recommend you check our articles about King David and Solomon, which are related to thinking king, King David and Solomon, which are associated with this.